gamosoft/Inventory-WebAPI/README.md

 which you can use with the usual HTTP verbs to test the implementation

 #Assumptions:
-No dealing with encoding/decoding issues from the requests (i.e.: blank spaces or strange characters)
+No dealing with encoding/decoding issues from the requests (i.e.: blank spaces or strange characters).
+No dealing with string constants for error messages.
+HttpStatusCode 422 is not included in the .Net enumeration, so "hardcoded" it there to return a more menaningful response.